Ensono/actions/README.md

 copy over tsconfig.json/jest.config.js from `playground-echo` task, it will inherit all root level specs for both TS and Jest, with the ability to override.

-Name your main file `src/index.ts` this should be minimal as you would need to use the TaskMockRunner to test it as it is self-invoking file
+Name your main file `src/index.ts` this should be minimal as all it needs to inlcude is the method call to your task.
+See existing tasks for examples of both sync and async actions.

 Adding any dependencies should always be installed via `pnpm i -D DEPNAME@0.0.1 --save-exact` and as devDependencies as the bundler will only take what it needs, `@SEMVER` can be omitted if you use `--save-exact`.